samplchallenges/SAMPL8/host_guest/CB8/README.md

 ## More on the host

 This host-guest series is based on the host cucurbit[8]uril (CB8), which was used in SAMPL3 and SAMPL6 (as previously summarized in the [SAMPL3 overview](http://dx.doi.org/10.1007/s10822-012-9554-1) and the [SAMPL6 overview](http://dx.doi.org/10.1007/s10822-018-0170-6)).
 CB8 is the eight-membered relative of cucurbit[7]uril, which was used in several other prior SAMPL challenges.
 Background information on CB8 may be found in a number of publications aside from the SAMPL overview papers, including DOI 10.1021/jp2110067, 10.1002/chem.201403405, and 10.1021/ja055013x.

+## Experimental conditions

+The buffer was 20 mM sodium phosphate buffer at pH 7.4.
+Guest concentrations were in the 0.5 mM to 1.5 mM range and CB8 concentrations are 0.025 mM to 0.1 mM.
+All binding stoichiometries have been validated by repeat ITC experiments and by NMR spectroscopy binding studies.

 ## Disclaimer